M\"obius function for modules and thin representations: Möbius function

 The following lemma then completes the calculation of the Möbius function. \begin{Lemma} Let $S$ be a simple $R$-module, $t$ and $q$ natural numbers such that $|End_R(S)|=q$.
 Then

 \end{Lemma} \begin{dukaz} We apply Lemma \ref{coatom}.
-By Corollary \ref{maximal} we get that $S^t$ contains $1+q+\dots +q^{t-1}$ maximal submodules.
+By Corollary \ref{maximal}, we get that $S^t$ contains $1+q+\dots +q^{t-1}$ maximal submodules.

 Let $T$ be some simple submodule of $S^t$.
 There is a bijection between maximal submodules of $S^t$ containing $T$ and maximal submodules of $S^t/T$.
 From an $R$-module isomorphism $S^t/T\cong S^{T-1}$ then follows, using again Corollary \ref{maximal}, that $1+q+\dots+q^{t-2}$ maximal submodules of $S^t$ contain fixed simple submodule $T$.
 Thus, $q^{t-1}$ maximal submodules do not contain $T$.
+By Lemma \ref{coatom} we see that The conclusion then follows by induction. \end{dukaz} \begin{Remark} Recall from \ref{SecDist} that a distributive semisimple module is a direct sum of pairwise non-isomorphic simple modules.
+In particular, for a distributive module $M$, the above calculation shows that $\mu_R(M)\in \{0,1,-1\}$.
+This is a special case of a general combinatorial property of distributive lattices; see [12, Example 5.1]. \end{Remark}

-By Lemma \ref{coatom} we see that The conclusion then follows by induction. \end{dukaz} Using the structure of the above calculation, we prove that Morita equivalence preserves the Möbius function. \begin{Lemma} Let $R$ and $R'$ be two Morita equivalent rings, and let $G: Mod\text-R\to Mod\text-S$ be an equivalence of categories.
-Let $M\in Mod\text-R$ be a semisimple module with finitely many submodules.
+Using the structure of the proof of Lemma \ref{formula}, we prove that Morita equivalence preserves the Möbius function. \begin{Lemma} Let $R$ and $R'$ be two Morita equivalent rings, and let $G: Mod\text-R\to Mod\text-R'$ be an equivalence of categories.
+Let $M\in Mod\text-R$ be a module with finitely many submodules.

-Then $G(M)$ has finitely many submodules and $\mu_{R'}(G(M))=\mu_R(M)$. \end{Lemma} \begin{dukaz} Let $S$ be a simple $R$-module and $t$ a natural number.
+Then $G(M)$ has finitely many submodules and $\mu_{S}(G(M))=\mu_R(M)$. \end{Lemma} \begin{dukaz} Let $S$ be a simple $R$-module and $t$ a natural number.
 We first prove the statement for modules of form $S^t$.
 Because equivalence preserves direct limits, we get that $G(S^t)\cong G(S)^t$.
-By Shur's lemma, $G(S)$ is a simple $R'$-module if and only if $S$ is a simple $R$-module.
+By Schur's lemma, $G(S)$ is a simple $R'$-module if and only if $S$ is a simple $R$-module.
 Because equivalence is a full and faithful functor, there is a bijection $Hom_R(S, S)\leftrightarrow Hom_{R'}(G(S), G(S))$, i.e., $G$ preserves sizes of endomorphism rings.
 The statement then follows from Lemma \ref{formula}.

-Now let $M\cong S_1^{t_1}\oplus \dots S_n^{t_n}$ where $S_i$ are simple pairwise non-isomorphic modules, then we get
+Now let $M\cong S_1^{t_1}\oplus \dots S_n^{t_n}$ where $S_i$ are simple pairwise non-isomorphic modules.
+Then we get

 where $G(S_i)$ are pairwise non-isomorphic simple modules.
-Thus, $G(M)$ is a semisimple module with finitely many submodules, and the statement then follows from Lemma \ref{productlemma} and Proposition \ref{Semisimple}. \end{dukaz}
+Thus, $G(M)$ is a semisimple module with finitely many submodules, and the statement then follows from Lemma \ref{productlemma} and Corollary \ref{Semisimple}.